holochain/lib3h/crates/lib3h_protocol/README.md

 ## Overview

-Lib3h Protocol definition for API interaction with the library.
+Protocol definition for interacting with Lib3h.

 ## Usage